 dcsimg

-Rutilus rutilus is a species of ray-finned fishes in the family Leuciscidae.
+Rutilus rutilus (Roach) is a species of ray-finned fishes in the family True Minnows.
 They are associated with freshwater habitat.
 They are native to Croatia, Bosnia & Herzegovina, Azerbaijan, Norway, Switzerland, Latvia, Uzbekistan, Estonia, Hungary, The Netherlands, Austria, United Kingdom, Slovakia, Afghanistan, Macedonia, Serbia, Albania, Montenegro, Luxembourg, Isle Of Man, Lithuania, Slovenia, Kazakhstan, Greece, Turkey, Andorra, Armenia, Denmark, China, Czech Republic, Kyrgyzstan, Poland, Finland, Georgia, Sweden, Mongolia, Germany, Tajikistan, Liechtenstein, France, Belarus, Bulgaria, Moldova, Romania, Spain, Ukraine, Jersey, Iran, Russia, and Belgium.
 Individuals can grow to 50.2 cm.
 They have sexual reproduction.

 show all records